tweag/haskell-training/material/domain.md

 Google Forms allows several options for the type of questions (e.g. paragraph, number, multiple choice, data, etc.)

-To avoid unnecessary complexity, we begin with forms which could ask questions which require either a text or an integer answer:
+To avoid unnecessary complexity, we begin with forms which could ask questions which require either a text or an integer answer.

+---

 ```haskell
 data AnswerType